zdharma-continuum/zinit/README.md

     The binaries will be exposed without altering the PATH via shims ([Bin-Gem-Node](https://github.com/zplugin/z-a-bin-gem-node) annex is needed).
+    Shims are correctly removed when deleting a plugin with `zplugin delete …`.

 * 11-12-2019
   - Zplugin now supports installing special-Zsh NPM packages!
 Bye-bye the long and